 If you aren’t sure which dry bag will work for you best (even after our recommendations!), consider getting two different types: a duffel or backpack dry bag and a rolltop bag.
 And if you know you need a specific size bag for a certain trip or to fit in, say, a rented raft or kayak, you may find yourself purchasing one or two to start.

-For me, these bags tend to be three different sizes.
-(And if you plan ahead like me, you can even color-code them!)
+For us, these bags tend to be three different sizes.
+(And if you plan ahead like us, you can even color-code them!)

 How Many Times Should I Fold a Dry Bag?